Media psychology: Theories

-Affective Disposition Theory
+Affective disposition theory

 The concept of affective disposition theory is used to differentiate users' perspectives on different forms of media content and the differences within attentional focus.
 The theory consists of four components that revolve around emotion: (1) media is based on an individual's emotions and opinions towards characters, (2) media content is driven from enjoyment and appreciation from individuals, (3) individuals form feelings about characters that are either positive or negative and (4) media relies on conflicts between characters and how individuals react to the conflict.

-Social Comparison Theory
+Social comparison theory

 Social comparison theory is a key media psychology theory that states that people determine their worth by comparing themselves to others.
 Social media apps like TikTok and Instagram add to this issue, as their platforms make it easy for users to constantly compare themselves to the fabricated lives of influencers seen online.
 Many individuals compare themselves upward, meaning they are comparing themselves to people they perceive as more attractive, successful, or accomplished compared to themselves.
 Upward comparisons can cause people to feel dissatisfied with their lives, have lower self-esteem, and not live up to the unrealistic standards seen online and portrayed in society.

 The mental health implications of this behavior are particularly concerning.
 Adolescents and young adults, who often use social media with minimal restrictions or guidance, are especially vulnerable.
 Due to the pressure to mold to the idealized beauty and lifestyle standards of society, Instagram and TikTok are linked to increased feelings of anxiety, depression, and low self-esteem.
 These platforms could encourage social comparison, creating a cycle of negative self-perceptions.

 This harmful cycle is escalated by the increased popularity of social media influencers, who share highly crafted videos that present their lives in unrealistic, fabricated ways.
 Young teen girls are vulnerable to this cycle as they try to meet these unrealistic lifestyle and beauty standards portrayed by influencers, which leads to continued social comparison and dissatisfaction with one's life, body, and achievements.
 Social media and influencers heighten the adverse effects of the social comparison theory, which is concerning because influencers' opinions and content can shape how users view what is typical or expected of life in society.

-Simulation Theory
+Simulation theory

 Simulation theory argues that mental simulations do not fully exclude the external information that surrounds the user.
 Rather that the mediated stimuli are reshaped into imagery and memories of the user in order to run the simulation.
 It explains why the user is able to form these experiences without the use of technology, because it points to the relevance of construction and internal processing.